Stanford-STAGES/utility/README.md

 3. Referencing channels (e.g. combinging 'C3' and 'M2' to get 'C3-M2').
 4. Culling unwanted channels to produce smaller files.

+# sherlock/

+This folder contains helper methods for Sherlock.

+ **edf_headers/** <br>
+ This repository is implemented for retreiving header information, duration, and location of the .edf
+	files we have on Oak to CSV.

 ## examples

 To simplify a set of .edf files in place (i.e. rewrite them):